joesteinkamp/design-knowledge-base/1_Framework/Process/4_Decide/README.md

 - How does our solution effectively solve the user’s needs?
 - What can we iterate on?
 - What will we do in the future?
 Do we have a clear vision of what this will be in 6 months?
+- Are we able to build the solution?